matheinig/GamiFlow/README.md

 [![GamiFlow youtube introduction](https://img.youtube.com/vi/jy87jXTXiNc/0.jpg)](https://www.youtube.com/watch?v=jy87jXTXiNc)

 # Installation
+There are two separate versions of GamiFlow: the official one hosted on the Blender extensions platform, and the 'full' one which is here on github.
+Both of them are free, so why two versions?
+The full GamiFlow version can optionally make use of specific plugins (currently only _UV-Packer_, which is great and also free), but Blender have a very strict policy with regards to third party plugins so I had to make a 'light' version without it to be able ot host GamiFlow on their platform.
+Not a big deal, the 'light' version is still perfectly usable.
-## The easy way
+## The easiest and official way (Light version)
 Open the Blender settings menu and go to **Get Extensions**.
+Look for _GamiFlow_ there and install it.
+You can also grab it from the Blender website: https://extensions.blender.org/add-ons/gamiflow/
+## The still easy way (Full version)
+Open the Blender settings menu and go to **Get Extensions**.
 Click on **Repositories** in the top right, click on the **+**, select **Add Remote Repository** and use the following url: https://matheinig.github.io/extensions/index.json
-You should then be able to enable the extension and automatically get updates.
-The only drawback is that you have to wait until I officially publish a new version.
+You should then be able to see _GamiFlow (Full)_ in the list and install it.
-Note: there is also a version on the official Blender extensions platform but it hasn't been approved yet and I won't really bother updating it in the meantime.
-## The harder but more up-to-date way
+## The harder but more up-to-date way (Full version)
 Download the source code as a zip.
 Inside the zip, navigate into _GamiFlow-main/addons/_.
 There will be one folder inside named _Gamiflow_ (and directly inside are all the python files).
 Take that _Gamiflow_ folder and put inside your Blender addons directory, which is usually _%appdata%/Blender Foundation/Blender/*version*/scripts/addons/_).
 Then in the Blender settings, if you refresh the addons list, it should show up as being disabled.
-Just enabled it and it should show up in the viewport side menu.
+Just enable it and it should show up in the viewport side menu.

 # Features
  - One-click low/high poly generation for baking